 Selective distribution means that the product will be sold at certain partners or retailers, but is still limited in its availability.
-An example of this that Thom Holland uses is local fruit being sold at regional markets.
+Thom Holland shares an example of this with local fruit being sold at regional markets.
 Regional or premium products usually go for this or similar distribution strategies.

 This kind of distribution is usually reserved for high-value brands (think Tesla or Lamborghini).
 High-end fashion also fits under this model.
 Exclusive distribution means that consumers must buy from “official” distributors.